How to Prevent Leg Cramps During Pregnancy

 Getting off your feet and sinking into your comfy bed should be a welcome relief from the day, however, pregnancy leg cramps can stand between you and a peaceful nights sleep.

-These painful involuntary muscle contractions, that typically affect the calf, foot or both — are common during expecting mothers, especially at night.
+These painful involuntary muscle contractions, that typically affect the calf, foot or both — are common for expecting mothers, especially at night.

 They often happen in the second trimester around week 19 and last through the third trimester.

 Keep reading to find out what causes leg pain during pregnancy–and how to feel better!

 Free eBook: How to Have a Shorter, Less Painful Birth

 (And all the new ones I'll be recording soon!)

 What Causes Prenatal Cramps?